Where Does AI Belong in a Health Insurer’s Organizational Chart?

 • Your AI team builds deep domain expertise.
 By embedding your AI team in a department, they’ll gain deeper exposure to the team and potentially ideate and create solutions that use machine learning faster.

-• With AI embedded in a team, the department will more readily understand AI and look for novel ways to leverage AI to solve team problems.
-As a result, you may find that instead of a top-down approach to AI you’ll get more of a bottom-up approach.
+• With AI embedded in a department, the department will more readily understand AI and look for novel ways to leverage AI to solve team problems.
+As a result, you may find that instead of a top-down approach to AI, you’ll get more of a bottom-up approach.
 That approach may lead to you solving problems for the team that may not have had visibility in the C-suite.

 Cons

-Who it’s Good For
+Who It’s Good For

 Likely a good solution for very large health insurers with mature AI teams who want to drive AI deeper into the organization.